Infographic of the Day: The World’s Insatiable Resource Demand, Rendered on a Rug

-Eva Dijkstra and Michael Lugmayr, Dutch designers living in Melbourne, have created Infographiti a series of works that uses the idea of graphs or charts as abstract art.
-Most recently, they’ve created a rug that visualizes the planet’s ecological footprint, and a wallhanging that displays wealth vs. happiness.
+Eva Dijkstra and Michael Lugmayr, Dutch designers living in Sydney, have created Infographiti, a series of works that uses the idea of graphs or charts as abstract art.
+Most recently, they’ve designed a rug that visualizes the planet’s ecological footprint, and a wallhanging that displays wealth vs. happiness.

 The data shown on the rug is based on the astonishingly intricate Ecological Footprint Atlas produced by the Global Footprint Network.
 For each country, the report calculated a per-capita ecological consumption, taking into account food demands, energy use, and consumption.
 In also calculated how much the world could feasibility produce at a sustainable rate.
 Thus, some countries consume at rates far higher than the world can support; some consume less.